2019 World Women's Handball Championship

 The 2019 IHF World Women's Handball Championship, the 24th event hosted by the International Handball Federation, was held in Japan from 30 November to 15 December 2019.

 The Netherlands won their first title after defeating Spain in the final.
+The final was decided on a controversial penalty decision, when Ainhoa Hernandez blocked the Dutch goalkeeper's pass stopping a potential counter with seconds to go.

 Venues

 Kumamoto region was entrusted with the organization of the World Championship.
 Additionally the Japanese Organizing Committee will have a venue in Tokyo in order to prepare for the 2020 Olympic Games.
 Kumamoto has had a lot of experience with handball tournaments, hosting the 1997 Men's World Championships.